klitsche/ffigen/README.md

 This generates the two files in the output path:

 * `constants.php` - add this to your autoloading
-* `Methods.php` - add this to your own Class context
+* `Methods.php` - add this to your own class context and use it within your own high level php library

 Do not forget to add `constants.php` to your compose.json for autoloading: